e-south/deg2tfbs/README.md

       ***Note:*** *In enrichment analysis, the term background (i.e., the entire population) refers to the set of all genes that could theoretically be detected as DEGs in the experiment.
 In our case, the curated regulatory networks (from EcoCyc and RegulonDB) include over 3,000 genes, yet an experimental dataset from **degfetcher** may contains only a subset (e.g., the 1,881 genes in the above Treitz-Schmidt concordant plot).
 Therefore, we would filter the regulatory network to include only genes present in the concordant plot.
 This ensures that only measurable genes contribute to the background, preventing an inflated denominator.*

       A one‑tailed Fisher's Exact Test (testing for overrepresentation) was applied to yield a raw p‑value for each TF.
-P‑values are then adjusted for multiple testing using the Benjamini–Hochberg (BH) method.
+P‑values were then adjusted for multiple testing using the Benjamini–Hochberg (BH) method.
 TFs can then be ranked in ascending order by their FDR-corrected p‑values.
 This “Top-N” method prioritizes TFs showing the strongest enrichment of regulated DEGs, based on the assumption that such overrepresentation may indicate condition-specific regulatory activity (e.g., between M9-acetate and M9-glucose).

       ***Note:*** Enrichment scores (a/K) and p-values from the Fisher's Exact Test are related—but they’re not the same, and they don’t always move together.
-      - The enrichment fraction (a/K) - This measures what proportion of a TF's targets are differentially expressed
+      - The **enrichment fraction (a/K)**: Measures what proportion of a TF's targets are differentially expressed
-      - The absolute number of gene targets - This affects statistical power and confidence
+      - The **absolute number of gene targets**: Affects statistical power and confidence.

       <img src="images/tf_consolidated_enrichment.png" alt="TF Enrichment" width="700"/>

-      The Fisher's Exact Test is sensitive to both the proportion and the total counts.
+      The Fisher's Exact Test is sensitive to both proportion and total counts.
+The next step is to find which of these transcription factors have binding site information.

 3. **tfbsfetcher** *(Step 3: Map TFs to TFBSs)*
    - Reads CSV outputs, saved in batches, from **tffetcher**.